cgreen18/Gas-Chromatography/GUI/README.md

 # GUI
 Main folder for the Python software supporting the GC instrument.

+### Pydocs
+.html pydocs available in the folder of that name. gc_class and gas_chromatography are well documented and explain every method.

 ### Versions
 |Version     | Date | Features | Branch |
 |:-----------|:--------|:--------|:--------|